metagenome-atlas/atlas/docs/usage/snakemake.rst

  ``--keep-going``, which  allows atlas in the case of a failed job to continue with independent steps.

-For a full list of snakemake arguments see the [snakemake doc](https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options).
+For a full list of snakemake arguments see the `snakemake doc <https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options>`_.